-But statistics show that the number of arrests at the US-Mexico border have decreased a lot since the early 2000s.
+But statistics have showed that the number of arrests at the US-Mexico border have decreased a lot since the early 2000s.

 Currently, there is an average of 400,000 arrests at the border each year, compared to more than a million arrests in the early 2000s.

-Aside from the questioning of the facts, many Democrats feel that building a wall would send the wrong message about immigration to the United States.
+Aside from the questioning of the facts, many Democrats feel that building a wall would send the wrong message about US immigration.

-Senator Schumer referenced the Statue of Liberty as a better symbol for the United States.
+Senator Schumer referenced the Statue of Liberty as a better symbol for the country.

-The Statue of Liberty is also known as The Immigrant's Statue, as it was seen as a representation of hope and welcome to the millions of people who emigrated to the United States through New York more than a century ago.
+The Statue of Liberty is also known as the Immigrant's Statue, as it was seen as a representation of hope and welcome to the millions of people who immigrated to the US through New York more than a century ago.